justinpgallagher/justinpgallagher.github.io/_includes/research.md

 ### Research in Progress

-- {:.pub_li} Improved Methods to Address Mean Reversion in Transportation Policy Studies (with Paul Fisher)
 - {:.pub_li} Urban Growth Boundaries, Housing Density, and Housing Prices (with Daniel Bigelow)
 - {:.pub_li} Bank Branching, Low-Income Lending, and the Household Finance of Economically Vulnerable Populations following a Natural Disaster (with Garret Christensen)